ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ### Math

-There can only be 1 math expression in a line (except for a few cases), but other than that it's exactly how you'd expect, except dividing can only be done by 2.
+Math is exactly how you'd expect except for the order of operations, and dividing can only be done by 2

 For example:
 ```hlsl